Approximation by non-symmetric networks for cross-domain learning

 There are two approaches to studying approximation bounds for functions using a kernel based network.
 One approach is to treat the infinite network as an expectation of a family of random variables of the form $|\tau|_{TV}G(\x,\circ)h(\circ)$ with respect to the probability measure $|\tau|/|\tau|_{TV}$, where $h$ is the Radon-Nikodym derivative of $\tau $ with respect to $|\tau|$, and use concentration inequalities to obtain a discretized kernel based network.
 The approximation bounds in terms of the size $M$ of the network obtained in this way are typically independent of the dimension of the input space $\XX$, but are limited to the native spaces, e.g., \cite{klusowski2016uniform, barron1993, kurkova1, kurkova2, mhaskar2020dimension}.
 We will refer to this approach as the probability theory approach.
 Another approach which leads to dimension dependent bounds for more classical function spaces, such as the Sobolev classes, is the following.
 We first approximate $f$ by a ``diffusion polynomial'' $P$ (cf. Section~\ref{bhag:ddr} for details).
 This polynomial is trivially in the native space.
 Using special properties of a Mercer expansion of $G$ and quadrature formulas, one approximates $P$ by kernel based networks (e.g., \cite{mhaskar1995degree, mnw2, zfquadpap, eignet, mhaskar2020kernel}).
-This approach usually requires $G$ to be a positive definite kernel, although some tricks can be used to circumvent this restriction in special cases, such as ReLU networks (e.g., \cite{bach2014,sphrelu}).
+This approach usually requires $G$ to be a positive definite kernel, in the sense that all the coefficients in the Mercer expansion are positive.
+Some tricks can be used to circumvent this restriction in special cases, such as ReLU networks (e.g., \cite{bach2014,sphrelu}).
 We will refer to this approach as the approximation theory approach.
-The probability theory approach relies entirely on very elementary properties of $G$, such as its supremum norm and Lipschitz contnuity.
+The probability theory approach relies entirely on very elementary properties of $G$, such as its supremum norm and Lipschitz continuity.
 The approximation theory approach takes into account a more detailed structure of $G$ as well as the smoothness properties of the functions in a class potentially much larger than the native space.